3N4N/luzarsblog/_posts/2020-03-04-why-avatar-the-last-airbender-rocks.md

 The Last Airbender* has aired for three seasons through three years (2005 to 2008).

-Even after a decade of its finale, it continues to be a shiny example of phenomenal storytelling.
+Even after a decade of its finale, it continues to be a shining example of phenomenal storytelling.
 There are reasons why *Avatar* works so well, some of which I'll try to point out for the uninitiated that the fans are going to find obvious.

 # The Worldbuilding